-Bypass surgery improves the blood flow to the heart with a new route, or “bypass,” around a section of clogged or diseased artery.
+Coronary artery bypass surgery improves the blood flow to the heart.
+It provides blood a new route, or “bypass,” around a section of the clogged or diseased artery.

 Coronary bypass surgery has proved safe and effective for many patients who have the procedure.

 An aneurysm is a widening, or ballooning, of a blood vessel caused by a weakness in the artery walls.
-The widening can increase to the point of rupture, which can result in death if it happens in a major artery, such as the aorta.
-We provide traditional surgery and a minimally invasive option.
+The widening can increase to the point of rupture.
+If a ruptured aneurysm occurs in a major artery, such as the aorta, it can result in death.
+We provide traditional surgery as well as a minimally invasive option.

 Heart Valve Surgery